khaitruong922/japanese-ocr-screenshot-capture/README.md

-# Manabu OCR Screenshot Capture / Browser Extension
+# Japanese OCR Screenshot Capture / Browser Extension

 This customized fork of the extension is designed to extract Japanese text from images and videos.